lunafromthemoon/RenJS-V2/content/Quickstart/structure-story.md

 ### The Story

-The quickstarts story is really really simple, basically:
+The quickstarts story is really simple, basically:

 1. We start playing the music "morningBGM"
 2. We show the background "room"